 It is important that employment records be kept up to date.
-Employees must notify the Human Resource office if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
-The form to process a change in personal information can be obtained from www.gladewaterisd.com.
+Employees must notify the Human Resources office if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
+The form to process a change in personal information can be obtained from the district website under the Human Resources tab.